UModeler/UModeler.github.io/_sources/UVEditor/fliprotatealignment.txt

 By selecting several elements you can align them within bounds, either vertically or horizontally.

 Top
- Alignes with a top line of the boundary.
+ Aligns with a top line of the boundary.

 Bottom
- Alignes with a bottom line of the boundary.
+ Aligns with a bottom line of the boundary.

 Left
- Alignes with a left line of the boundary.
+ Aligns with a left line of the boundary.

 Right
- Alignes with a right line of the boundary.
+ Aligns with a right line of the boundary.

 V(ertical) Center
- Alignes with a vertical center line of the boundary.
+ Aligns with a vertical center line of the boundary.

 H(oritontal) Center
- Alignes with a horizontal center line of the boundary.
+ Aligns with a horizontal center line of the boundary.

  .. figure:: /images/UModeler_UVEditor_AlignmentTools.gif